Exohayvan/atsuko/commands/README.md

 Creates a new counter voice channel with the given name.
 Counter types: Total members, Online members, Bots.

+## channel_reconnect

+Reconnects a voice channel to the counter system and adds it back to the database.

 ## ticket

 Create a new ticket channel.